waydabber/BetterDisplay/README.md

 - `Use mirrored dummy sleep workaround` - macOS has a bug that makes virtual displays (like Sidecar, AirPlay, DisplayLink, BetterDummy) freeze when they act as a mirror main on some configurations.
 This workaround intends to solve that issue (more or less successfully).
 - `Disconnect and reconnect on sleep` - This disconnects dummies upon sleeps and reconnects them after wake.
 - `Reset BetterdDummy` - discard all dummies and reset all application settings to default.

-### Known issues

-Please take a look at the [list of known issues](https://github.com/waydabber/BetterDummy/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22known+issue%22) before using the app or submitting an Issue.

 ## Don't forget to check out